angband/angband/docs/attack.rst

 has taught you the relative merits of different weapons, and displays as part of their description the damage dice which define their capabilities.
 Any damage enchantment is added to the dice roll for that weapon.
 The dice used for a given weapon is displayed as 'XdY'.
-The number 'X' indicates how many dice to roll, and number 'Y' indicates how many sides they have.
+The number ``X`` indicates how many dice to roll, and number ``Y`` indicates how many sides they have.
 A '2d6' weapon will thus give damage from 2 to 12, plus any damage bonus.
 The weight of a weapon is also a consideration.
 Heavy weapons may hit harder, but they are also harder to use.
 Depending on your strength,